Why Use Culturally Specific Mental Health Interventions?

 Efforts to develop culturally specific mental health interventions are still in their early stages.
 Although they’ve shown reliable effectiveness compared to treatment as usual, it’s not yet clear if they work better than existing evidence-based therapies.
 Still, some trials suggest that culturally adapted interventions conducted by licensed therapists might lead to better treatment adherence and beneficial outcomes for some patients.

-Why use culturally specific mental health treatments?
+Why use culturally specific mental health interventions or treatment?

 Decades of psychological research have identified several kinds of evidence-based psychotherapy that show significant positive effects on a variety of mental health conditions.
 They’ve repeatedly demonstrated effectiveness in randomized clinical trials for symptoms of depression, anxiety, post-traumatic stress disorder, obsessive-compulsive disorder, substance use disorder, and other disorders.